Check out our article to learn video interview tips so you can prepare for and succeed in your remote job interviews.

 - Onsite/video interview, which includes technical, behavioral, and cross-functional interviews

-We have worked with hundreds of people through their phone screens and the rest of their interviews so that they can land great jobs and we wanted to share some of our top tips to prepare for these video interviews so you can go in with confidence.
+We have worked with thousands of people through their phone screens and the rest of their interviews so that they can land great jobs and we wanted to share some of our top video interview tips to prepare for remote interviews so you can go in with confidence.

 1. Learn what is important to the company

-You need to research the company before your phone screen and all behavioral interviews so that you have a good understanding of the company’s mission, values, and products.
+You need to research the company before your phone interview and all behavioral interviews so that you have a good understanding of the company’s mission, values, and products.

 Knowledge of the company mission will help you when you talk about yourself, in your elevator pitch (introduction) and throughout the behavioral questions.
 You want to connect your experience and goals to the company’s values so they know you are a good culture fit.
 Check out the company’s About page, Culture page, and Jobs/Careers page for information on what they look for in a good candidate and team member.
 If you are looking for an elevator pitch template to adapt for yourself, check out our guide.